How to structure teams for API first development isn’t as complicated as you might think.

 Great?
 Well, its exact question and answer specific.
 My application is expecting the user to ask the question in a very specific way and I will respond in kind.
 This happens everywhere within the application environment and as such, can be tested easily.
 Everything from what content to show to how to deliver that content is driven from these responses.

 Pro tip: Have a mock API framework so your front end teams are not waiting on your back end teams.
+Even better: Streaming architecture will allow for changes in schema without killing your backend.

 If you design out your APIs and focus a team to develop those contracts, you will have way more success than building them ad hoc.
 Whenever possible, this is how my teams are structured.
 Service teams and implementation teams.